ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/language/english.md

 - Have the bootloader unlocked

 - Have TWRP/OF or any custom recovery that supports adb and device/installed ROM encryption.
-You can Find it on [XDA Forums](https://forum.xda-developers.com/f/xiaomi-11-lite-5g-ne.12519/)
+You can find it on [XDA Forums](https://forum.xda-developers.com/f/xiaomi-11-lite-5g-ne.12519/)

 - Have downloaded the [Platform Tools](https://developer.android.com/studio/releases/platform-tools?hl=es-419)